mevalerio/valerioficcadentiwebsite/content/papers/_index.md

       - publication
     featured_only: false
   design:
-    view: citation # Use citation view or any preferred layout
+    view: citation # Or any preferred layout like article-grid
     columns: 1
 ---